mozammil89/beckn-onix-aws-cdk/README.md

 Copy the `publicKey` and `privateKey` from the output.
 You need to pass keys to follwing Helm install command.
 These keys are also added into the K8s secrets via Helm chart.

-**Note:** AWS CDK automates this process by using the same key generation script and passing the keys directly to the Helm chart.
+> **Info:** AWS CDK automates this process by using the same key generation script and passing the keys directly to the Helm chart.

-> **Info:** If you are not using AWS CDK, you need to manually generate and provide the SSL key pair as outlined above.

 #### Beck-ONIX BAP